Medida de similitud entre embeddings

 Medida de similitud entre embeddings Medida de similitud entre embeddings

 Now that we have seen what embeddings are, we know that we can measure the similarity between two words by measuring the similarity between their embeddings.
-In the embeddings post we saw the example of using the cosine similarity measure, but there are other similarity measures we can use, L2 square, scalar product similarity, cosine similarity, etc.
+In the post on embeddings, we saw an example of using cosine similarity as a measure, but there are other similarity measures we can use, such as L2 squared, dot product similarity, cosine similarity, etc.

-In this post we are going to look at these three that we have named
+In this post, we are going to cover the three that we have mentioned.

-This similarity is derived from the Euclidean distance, which is the straight line distance between two points in a multidimensional space, which is calculated with the Pythagorean theorem.
+This similarity is derived from the Euclidean distance, which is the straight-line distance between two points in a multidimensional space, calculated using the Pythagorean theorem.

 Euclidean distance

-The similarity times the square L2 is the square of the Euclidean distance, that is:
+The L2 similarity is the square of the Euclidean distance, that is:

-If we remember what we learned about sines and cosines in school, we will remember that when two vectors have an angle of 0º between them, their cosine is 1, when the angle between them is 90º, their cosine is 0 and when the angle is 180º, their cosine is -1.
+If we remember what we learned about sines and cosines in school, we will recall that when two vectors have an angle of 0° between them, their cosine is 1, when the angle between them is 90°, their cosine is 0, and when the angle is 180°, their cosine is -1.

 Therefore, we can use the cosine of the angle between two vectors to measure their similarity.
-It can be shown that the cosine of the angle between two vectors is equal to the scalar product of the two vectors divided by the product of their moduli.
-It is not the purpose of this post to demonstrate it, but if you want you can see the demonstration here.
+It can be shown that the cosine of the angle between two vectors is equal to the dot product of the two vectors divided by the product of their magnitudes.
+Proving this is not the goal of this post, but if you want, you can see the proof here.

-The scalar product similarity is the scalar product of two vectors.
+The dot product similarity is the dot product of two vectors

-As we have written the cosine similarity formula, when the length of the vectors is 1, i.e., they are normalized, the cosine similarity is equal to the scalar product similarity.
+As we have written the cosine similarity formula, when the length of the vectors is 1, that is, they are normalized, the cosine similarity is equal to the dot product similarity.

-So, what is the similarity by the scalar product for?
-Well, to measure the similarity between two vectors that are not normalized, that is, that do not have length 1.
+So, what is the use of the dot product similarity?
+It is used to measure the similarity between two vectors that are not normalized, that is, they do not have a length of 1.

-For example, youtube, in order to create embeddings of its videos, makes the embeddings of the videos it classifies with higher quality longer than those of the videos it classifies with lower quality.
+For example, YouTube, to create the embeddings of its videos, makes the embeddings of the videos it classifies as higher quality longer than those of the videos it classifies as lower quality.

-This way, when a user does a search, the similarity by product scalar will give higher similarity to higher quality videos, so it will give the user the higher quality videos first.
+In this way, when a user performs a search, the dot product similarity will give higher similarity to higher quality videos, so it will provide the user with the highest quality videos first.

 Which similarity system to uselink image 9